CloudMile/ml-specialized/kkbox/README.md

 ## What kind of problem to solve?

-Click Throgh Rate (CTR) like or Classification problem
+CTR problem (Click Through Rate) or Classification problem

 ## Dataset